top of page

 About me

-A Candidate Master and former French U18 Champion, I now play in the Top 16 league with the Tremblay-en-France club.
-For over ten years, I’ve been teaching chess to students of all ages — children and adults alike — with one simple goal: to make strategy come alive and feel intuitive.
+I'm Lara Hernández, creator of the Color Method.
+A Candidate Master and French Under-18 Champion, I currently play in the Top 16 with the Tremblay-en-France club.
+For over ten years, I've taught chess to all kinds of people, from children to adults, with a simple idea: to make strategy dynamic and intuitive.

 The Color Method